Poppers: Isopropyl nitrite

-Isobutyl nitrite toxicity
+Isobutyl nitrite

-Isobutyl nitrite is known to cause methemoglobinemia.
-Severe methemoglobinemia may be treated with methylene blue.
+A working group in 2019 from the International Agency for Research on Cancer determined there to be "sufficient evidence" to suggest carcinogenic properties of isobutyl nitrite on experimental animals, and because they could not find any sufficient studies regarding its carcinogenic effects on humans, they determined that isobutyl nitrite is "possibly carcinogenic to humans".
+The group primarily looked at 2 studies on animals, one on rats and one on mice.
+Both of these involved the administration of doses of isobutyl nitrite at seemingly low doses (0, 37.5, 75, or 150 ppm) 6 hours a day, 5 days a week, for a total of 103 weeks.
+This is different from the relatively brief exposure to isobutyl nitrite that inhaling poppers recreationally usually provides.
+Nonetheless, in the studies there was shown to be no increase in death rates for the animals exposed to isobutyl nitrite, but there was shown to be an increase in tumors in the lungs of the males and females of both species in the groups exposed, as well as in the thyroids of the male mice exposed.
+Isobutyl Nitrite is no longer sold as 'Poppers' having been banned in the EU since 2007 and banned in the US since 1990.

 Refuted link with HIV/AIDS

 Early in the AIDS crisis, widespread use of poppers among AIDS patients led to the later disproved hypothesis that poppers contributed to the development of Kaposi's sarcoma, a rare form of cancer that occurs in AIDS patients.
-Modest, short-term reductions in immune function were observed in animal studies.
+Modest, short-term reductions in immune function were observed in animal studies, but not replicated in human studies.

 Cyanide treatment

 Amyl nitrites were part of some kits used to treat cyanide poisoning, containing amyl nitrite, sodium nitrite, and sodium thiosulfate.
 The nitrites were administered to produce methemoglobin and induce vasodilation.
 Amyl nitrites were discontinued in 2012 in standard cyanide kits.
 Cyanide kits now use hydroxocobalamin.